 My second day in Paris seemed to be going well

 I had had a dreadful night’s sleep in the hostel dorm.
 It appeared a young lady was having a ‘moment’.
 Unfortunately her moment lasted 2 hours between 2am and 4am.
 I had hardly slept when, at 5am, she began ruffling through her belongings beside my lower bunk bed while ‘whisper-shouting’ into her mobile phone in French.
 After not getting a response to my request for ‘quiet please’, I concluded she was either deaf, didn’t understand English or was ignoring me.
 I decided it was the latter.
-Rather than introducing her to my rage, I jumped out of bed, gathered my ‘washroom things’ and headed to the communal bathroom.
-I was in a backpackers’ hostel for crying out loud – I wanted to.
-This kind of behaviour was included in the cost of my stay (!)
+Rather than introduce her to my rage, I jumped out of bed, gathered my ‘washroom things’ and headed to the communal bathroom.
+I was in a backpackers’ hostel … for crying out loud!
+I wanted to.
+This kind of behaviour was part of the experience.
 I would take advantage of this interruption to my usual nightly activity (sleep) and explore Montmartre during the early hours.
 I was in Paris!!!

 Change your perspective and you’ll change your experience

 Cities are so peaceful in the early morning.
 I love the calm before peak hour.
 You can sense everyone planning their day ahead – cafes preparing for their day’s trade, market stalls setting up their makeshift shopfronts on the roadside, locals still at home preparing to go to school or work, and tourists still sleeping.
 I could’ve been one of those tourists, but alas, not on this day.